kenfukuyama/BruinNetwork/README.md

 ## - Events -
-- Search, filter and save events, and see the detailed page as well as get the direction using Google Maps.
+- Search, filter, and save events, and see the detailed page as well as get the direction using Google Maps.

 <p align="center">
   <img src="event_navigate.gif" alt="chatrooms img">